TravelTimN/simon-game/README.md

 - [TinyPNG](https://tinypng.com/) - Online Image Compressor.
 - [Shields.io](https://shields.io) - Markdown badges for README.

+All audio files were created by me.
+These files are not to be used without proper attribution, acknowledgment, and credit to this repository.
+You must specify that audio files were obtained from my repository, for example:

+- Audio files were obtained with approval from [https://github.com/TravelTimN/simon-game](https://github.com/TravelTimN/simon-game)

+You are, however, welcome to generate your own audio files using the same methods and tools that I used, but the use of my files should be attributed if you use them for your own project(s).

 ### Code

+- [Jasmine QRG](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week5-jasmine/jasmine.md) - My Quick Reference Guide as CI IFD_lead.
 - [Jasmine Cheatsheet](https://devhints.io/jasmine) - A helpful Jasmine cheatsheet.
 - [Jasmine 'setFixtures'](https://lostechies.com/derickbailey/2011/10/14/quick-hack-to-work-around-jasmine-jquery-fixture-limitations/) - How to use `setFixtures` in Jasmine.
 - [Jasmine 'spyOn'](https://stackoverflow.com/a/9511646) - How to use `spyOn` in Jasmine.